 A number of detailed assessments of safety topics have been undertaken and we have updated our advice on these topics accordingly.
 Overall, our advice remains that the benefits of the vaccines outweigh the risks in the majority of people.
-Further comments on use in specific populations and details on the specific safety topics can be found within Section 3.
+Further comments on use in specific populations and details on the specific safety topics can be found within Section titled Analysis of data.